Year 1 phonics screening check

 The Year 1 phonics screening check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.

-This year, Year 1 children will take the phonics screening check during the week beginning 8 June 2020.
+This year, Year 1 children would have taken the phonics screening check during the week beginning 8 June 2020.
+However, due to school closures the check will not take place this year.

 1. What is the Year 1 phonics screening check?